RediSearch/RediSearch/docs/Extensions.md

 RSScoringFunctionCtx is a context that implements some helper methods.

-RSIndexResult is the result information - containing the document id, frequency, terms and offsets.
+RSIndexResult is the result information, containing the document ID, frequency, terms and offsets.

 RSDocumentMetadata is an object holding global information about the document, such as its a-priory score.

-minSocre is the minimal score that will yield a result that will be relevant to the search.
-It can be used to stop processing mid-way of before we even start.
+minSocre is the minimal score that will yield a relevant search result.
+It can be used to stop processing mid-way or before the search  process even starts.

-The return value of the function is double representing the final score of the result.
-Returning 0 filters the result out automatically, thus a scoring function can act as a filter function as well.
+The returned value of the function is doubled, representing the final score of the result.
+Returning "0" filters out the result automatically, thus a scoring function can act as a filter function as well.

 ### RSScoringFunctionCtx

 This is an object containing the following members:

-* **void *privdata**: a pointer to an object set by the extension on initialization time.
+* **void *privdata**: A pointer to an object set by the extension on initialization time
-* **RSPayload payload**: A Payload object set either by the query expander or the client.
+* **RSPayload payload**: A Payload object set either by the query expander or the client
 * **int GetSlop(RSIndexResult *res)**: A callback method that yields the total minimal distance between the query terms.
 This can be used to prefer results where the "slop" is smaller and the terms are nearer to each other.

 ### RSIndexResult